VieCut/VieCut/README.md

 We also offer a compile script `compile.sh` which compiles the executables and runs tests.

 All of our programs are compiled both for single threaded and shared-memory parallel use.
 The name of the parallel executable is indicated by appending it with `_parallel`.
-The executables can be found in subfolder `/build`.
+The executables can be found in subfolder `build`.

 # Running the programs